 Kara is committed to serving her community and is currently an Executive Board Member of the Psi Phi Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated and an Active Member of the Junior League of Baltimore.
 Kara is a graduate of the Howard University School of Law and Villanova University.

-Calvin Bland is a Vice President / Lead Specialist at Legg Mason, where he performs various oversight functions for the accounting and reporting of the large array of Legg Mason mutual funds.
-Prior to Legg Mason, Mr. Bland worked at T. Rowe Price as an accountant and Associated Catholic Charities of the Archdiocese of Washington D.C. in their finance and administration department.
+Calvin Bland is a Manager at T. Rowe Price, where he performs analytical and oversight functions for their large array of mutual funds and sub-advised products.
+Prior to T. Rowe Price, Mr. Bland worked as a specialist at Legg Mason and Associated Catholic Charities of the Archdiocese of Washington D.C. in their finance and administration department.
 Along with serving on the Board of the Women’s Housing Coalition, he is also on the Board of the North Avenue Community Development Corporation, which supports the impoverished communities of Penn-North and Sandtown-Winchester in Baltimore.
 Mr. Bland obtained his B.S. in Finance from Morgan State University and M.B.A. from Loyola University in Baltimore.